USS Anzio (CG-68)

-USS Anzio (CG-68) is a guided missile cruiser that served in the United States Navy.
+USS Anzio (CG-68) is a decommissioned guided missile cruiser that served in the United States Navy.
 She was named for the site of a beachhead invasion of Italy by Allied troops from 22 January to 23 May 1944.
 Her keel was laid down by the Litton-Ingalls Shipbuilding Corporation at Pascagoula, Mississippi on 21 August 1989.
 The ship was launched on 2 November 1990, and commissioned on 2 May 1992.
 Anzio was decommissioned on 22 September 2022.

 History

 U.S. Navy sailors in flash gear man the helm during a general quarters drill aboard Anzio, June 2002.